 Kitchen Tools and Equipment Needed

-Making a tasty Chicken Korma doesn’t need a fancy kitchen.
-However, having the right tools can make it easier and more fun.
-A food processor is not a must, but it helps a lot.
-It can help you make a smooth paste with the spices and herbs, including paprika.
-This paste is key to the flavor.
+You don’t need a swanky kitchen to make delicious Chicken Korma.
+But the right tools can help make it easier and more enjoyable.
+You do not need a food processor, but it makes a huge difference.
+It can assist in getting a smooth paste with the spices and herbs — including the paprika.
+This paste is second to none in flavor.

-You also need a large, heavy-bottomed pan or pot to cook the curry.
-This helps spread the heat evenly and stops the food from sticking or burning.
-Cooking the Chicken Korma on medium heat lets the flavors blend well without burning or cooking too much.
+That also requires a big, heavy-bottomed pan or pot to make the curry.
+This ensures that the heat is distributed evenly and helps prevent the food from sticking or scorching.
+This middle heat helps the chicken flavors to mix well without burning or be over cooked.

-Along with these, other handy tools like measuring spoons, measuring cups, a sharp knife, and a cutting board will be useful for getting your ingredients ready.
+You will also find other handy tools like measuring spoons, measuring cups, a sharp knife, and a cutting board that will come in handy to prepare your ingredients.

 Read more- How to make chicken biriyani at home